alice-ruv/board-games/README.md

 &nbsp;&nbsp;

-4. [DatabaseManager](BoardGames/BoardGamesServer/src/main/java/com/example/boardgamesserver/db/DatabaseManager.java) uses gameTypeId and userId from JoinGameRequest as parameters in SQL statement, to check the number of users waiting for the same game type **besides the current user** in the database:
+4. [DatabaseManager](BoardGames/BoardGamesServer/src/main/java/com/example/boardgamesserver/db/DatabaseManager.java) uses gameTypeId and userId from JoinGameRequest as parameters in the SQL statement, to verify if a new game has been created for the current user in the database:

    ```java
         String sql = "SELECT g.game_id FROM game g JOIN user_game u ON g.game_id = u.game_id " +
                 "WHERE game_type_id = ?
 AND status = 'WAIT_FOR_ALL_PLAYERS' AND u.user_id <> ?
 LIMIT 1";
    ```
-   A JDBC connection is established to execute the query and obtain a result set.
+   A `JDBC connection` is established to execute the query and obtain a result set.
    &nbsp;&nbsp;

    If the result is empty, there is no other user waiting for current game type: a new game created in the database.